ThourayaBchir/energy-information-emergence/README.md

 ![CC BY-NC-SA 4.0](https://licensebuttons.net/l/by-nc-sa/4.0/88x31.png)

-The goal is to find a minimum set of local rules that can generate many dynamical regimes, where structure and large‑scale patterns emerge beyond the local rules themselves — potentially yielding anything interesting.
+This project explores a **minimal local mechanism** that can produce multiple dynamical regimes where large‑scale structure emerges without agents, goals, or optimization.

-The novel mechanism is to create dynamics through an energy–information–structure loop:
+**Core novelty:** a local energy–information–structure loop where information and structure are *energetically paid* states of flow.
 - **Energy (E)** is a local potential that is injected, transported, and dissipated.
 - **Information (I)** is stored anomalous energy flux: it appears only when transported flow exceeds what smooth diffusion can absorb, and it costs energy to exist.
 - **Structure (σ)** is a paid constraint on flow: it modifies conductance, costs energy to write and maintain, and relaxes if unsupported.